mndillon/toki-pona-nanpa-linja-n/README.md

 <img src="images/Phone Number Conversation v1.png" width="384"/>

 ## Overview
-**nanpa-linja-n** is a fully structured system designed to integrate seamlessly with Toki Pona phonology, grammar, and semantics while providing a full-featured representation of strings (lines) of digits including integers, decimals, fractions, negatives, large values and IDs.
+**nanpa-linja-n** is a fully structured system designed to integrate seamlessly with Toki Pona phonology, grammar, and semantics while providing a full-featured representation of strings of digits including integers, decimals, fractions, negatives, large values and IDs.

 This system emphasizes:
 - digit-block compression